-Registered Parishioners are encouraged to call or stop by the office for details.
-When you are ready to celebrate this holy Sacrament...
+When you are ready to celebrate this Holy Sacrament...

 The role of the Godparent is, "together with the parents, to present an infant at baptism, and help the baptized to lead a Christian life in harmony with baptism, and to fulfill faithfully the obligations connected with it."
 (Canon 872)

 The Church has established the following norms governing the Qualifications Required to be a Godparent: